 Summer in Rome brings with it plenty of sunny days and warm nights.
 In other words, exactly the kind of weather needed for outdoor events.
 Add in incomparable archeological sites and sprawling parks, and you have the perfect setting for summer events in Rome.

-Movies at San Cosimato: Throughout June and July, Piazza San Cosimato is transformed into an open air cinema in the heart of Trastevere.
-The San Cosimato market still takes place during the day, but every evening at 9:15 pm, the projector comes to life.
+Movies in the Piazza: It used to be that throughout June and July, Piazza San Cosimato was transformed into an open-air cinema in the heart of Trastevere.
+The San Cosimato market still takes place during the day, but sadly the projector that used to come to life after dark has now been moved.
+While 2018 brings new locations in Ostia and Tor Sapienza.
+There is still a Trastevere location as well – inside Liceo J.F.
+Kennedy on Via Dandolo, 106.
 You will have to be there early if you want to snag a seat, but maybe people also bring their own chairs or blankets to set up along the edge of the piazza.
 A full schedule is available here.

 Roma Incontra Il Mondo: A series of cultural and musical events take over Rome’s second largest park every summer.
 Set next to the laghetto in Villa Ada, Roma Incontra Il Mondo always has an interesting lineup of contemporary theater and concerts on an outdoor stage throughout July and running into early August.
 A full program is available here.